Skip to main content

 The Hypothalamic-Pituitary-Gonadal (HPG) axis regulates the production of sex hormones.
 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which stimulates the pituitary to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones, in turn, signal the gonads (testes in men, ovaries in women) to produce testosterone and estrogen.
 This axis is also highly sensitive to stress.
 Elevated cortisol can suppress the release of GnRH, leading to reduced production of sex hormones.

 This interaction is clinically significant.
 For example, a decline in testosterone, whether due to age-related andropause or stress-induced suppression, is strongly correlated with an increase in visceral adipose tissue and a decrease in lean muscle mass.
-This shift in is a primary driver of insulin resistance and systemic inflammation.
+This shift in body composition is a primary driver of insulin resistance and systemic inflammation.

 A BMI measurement, as used in wellness screenings, is incapable of detecting this critical change in body composition.
 It can classify a man with low testosterone and high visceral fat (sarcopenic obesity) as having a “normal” weight, completely missing the severe metabolic risk.